Get To Know Nicole

 During her leadership tenure, Chocoley produced over $13 million in total revenue and served tens of thousands of business and consumer customers – a huge accomplishment for a company that started out of a living room on a college kids’ personal credit cards.

-A lifelong volunteer, Nicole has also always been committed to service.
+A lifelong volunteer, Nicole has always been committed to service.
 She has filled many volunteer, leadership council and board level non-profit positions throughout her adult life.

 In 2008 Nicole became a grassroots volunteer with Obama For America, and through her volunteer work she found her way to President Obama’s young professional political finance (fundraising) operation in 2012.

-It turned out that being naturally intuitive, plus being a natural relationship and coalition builder, plus having the right motivations (greater service), plus being an entrepreneur was a really good combination for political fundraising and political leadership in general.
+“It turned out that her natural intuition, combined with her ability to build relationships and coalitions, her motivation for greater service, and her entrepreneurial spirit, made a powerful combination for political fundraising and political leadership in general.
 Before Nicole knew it she was a member of President Obama’s “Victory Trustees” (a branch of his National Finance Committee) and she was attending The President and Vice President’s events all over the country.
 Both President Obama and Vice President Biden began to recognize her.
 She quickly became friends with and an informal adviser to US Senate Candidates, and Gubernatorial Candidates, Mayoral Candidates, and business and political leaders all over the country.
-She was hosting events, and even spoke at an event she created that was headlined by an A-List movie star and Dr. Jill Biden.
+She hosted events and even spoke at an event she created that was headlined by an A-list movie star and Dr. Jill Biden.

 Nicole eventually joined the DNC’s National Finance Committee and was a member of Hillary Clinton’s National Finance Committee during the 2016 election.
 She later served as a Women for Biden Finance Council National Co-Chair and a Biden For President National Finance Committee Member during the 2020 Presidential election.